provena/provena/docs/API-access/overview.md

 -   You need to be an authorised user - see [logging in](../getting-started-is/logging-in) and [requesting access](../getting-started-is/requesting-access-is).
 -   You need to be in a programmatic environment where you can make HTTPS REST API calls - we use Python for all of our examples though the implementation in other programming or scripting languages would be very similar
 -   You need to establish an API authentication workflow - see [API Authentication](./authentication) for detailed instructions

+## API Rate Limits

+Production Provena deployments can be configured to utilise a rate limiting web application firewall.

+If you are receiving `429 Too Many Requests` errors during intensive utilisation of system APIs, you should apply a backoff policy, such as [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) to your API usage.

+For the exact configuration of this rate limit, contact your system custodian.
+You may also apply for an exemption with specific IP address(s) when you have reasonable purpose to be doing so.